X BitMap

 In computer graphics, the X Window System used X BitMap (XBM), a plain text binary image format, for storing cursor and icon bitmaps used in the X GUI.
 The XBM format is superseded by XPM, which first appeared for X11 in 1989.

 Format

 XBM files differ markedly from most image files in that they take the form of C source files.
 This means that they can be compiled directly into an application without any preprocessing steps, but it also makes them far larger than their raw pixel data.
 The image data is encoded as a comma-separated list of byte values, each written in the C hexadecimal notation, '0x13' for example, so that multiple ASCII characters are used to express a single byte of image information.

 XBM data consists of a series of static unsigned char arrays containing the monochrome pixel data.
 When the format was in common use, an XBM typically appeared in headers (.h files) which featured one array per image stored in the header.
-The following piece of C code exemplifies an XBM file:
+The following piece of C code exemplifies the XBM file Blarg displayed in the panel at right: